kernoio/kotlin-challenge/README.md

 We are in the lookout for beast-mode backend developers, mindful of architecture, data structures, performance and good engineering work — but whom always keep an eye on timely, customer-facing value delivery.

-You are proficient in Java (or event better, Kotlin for backend), and have experience working with different programming paradigms (procedural, object-oriented, functional).
-You do understand the difference between a hammer and a screwdriver, and craft code that tells a story.
+You are proficient in Java (or event better, Kotlin for backend), and have experience working with different paradigms, can identify and apply best-of-type approaches to solution, and craft code that tells a story.

 **And don't be shy!**